 Methodologies for designing descriptive, correlational, and experimental studies.
 Development of research questions, definition of variables, selection or development of instruments, data collection, analysis, interpretation and reporting of research results.
 This course meets in-person three to five times during the semester.
 Class dates are announced to ADLL students the preceding semester.
 Classes are held on campus on Saturdays from 9AM to 5PM.
 Participation is mandatory.
 Prerequisite: ADLL 64003 or ESRM 64003 or equivalent.
+Must be enrolled student in ADLL EDD program OR Instructor consent.
 (Typically offered: Fall)

 ADLL 64203.
 Qualitative Reasoning in Adult and Lifelong Learning.
 3 Hours.
 Methodologies for designing qualitative research studies in adult and lifelong learning settings.
 Selection of the appropriate qualitative tradition, selection of research subjects, development of data collection protocols, field work strategies, data analysis, data interpretation and presentation of data results.
 This course meets in-person three to five times during the semester.
 Class dates are announced to ADLL students the preceding semester.
 Classes are held on campus on Saturdays from 9AM to 5PM.
 Participation is mandatory.
+Prerequisite: Must be enrolled student in ADLL EDD program OR Instructor consent.
 (Typically offered: Spring)